kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

 Other community detection methods can provide a more sensitive and hierarchical view of the subpopulation structure.
-Here we run walktrap community detection method on the same joint graph:
+Here we run the [igraph walktrap community detection method](https://www.rdocumentation.org/packages/igraph/versions/0.5.1/topics/walktrap.community) on the same joint graph:

 ``` r
 con$findCommunities(method = igraph::walktrap.community, steps=7)
 ```

-**Note:** it is recommended to use higher number of steps (e.g. 8-10, however these calculations take much longer).
-Here we’ll get a lot of
+**Note:** We recommend using a higher number of steps (e.g. 8-10, though these calculations take much longer).
+Here we’ll get a lot of smaller clusters. **Note:** Different clustering results are kept as a simple list under con$clusters.

-Visualize new clusters:
+Now let's visualize these new clusters:

 ``` r
 con$plotPanel(clustering='walktrap',font.size=4)